 Meet Our Contributor

-Ed and his wife Kym are known for their animal rescue ministry, Critter Care.
-Their “family” includes dogs, cats, birds, a guinea pigs, sugar sliders, ferrets, geckos, bearded dragons, tropical fish, and a plethora of God’s creatures.
-Some people say Ed and Kym genealogy can be traced to Noah.
+Some people say Ed’s genealogy can be traced to Noah.
+He and his wife Kym are known for their animal rescue ministry, Critter Care.
+Their “family” includes dogs, cats, birds, a guinea pig, sugar sliders, ferrets, geckos, bearded dragons, tropical fish, and a plethora of God’s creatures.

 Ed served in the United States Air Force for over four years, earning the rank of Sergeant.
 He was eight years old when Apollo 11 went to the moon.
 His love for his country, the armed forces, and space exploration compelled him to write the tribute, Man on the Moon.
-He contributes devotions to Come to the Table, VineWords, and other ministries.

-CONNECT WITH ED CHAPPELLE AT:
+CONNECT WITH ED CHAPPELLE AT